hapostgres/pg_auto_failover/docs/architecture-multi-standby.rst

 standby with the most advanced LSN position prior to being promoted.
 Postgres allows this operation thanks to cascading replication: any standby can be the upstream node for another standby.

-When setting the candidate priority of a node down to zero, this node will never be selected to be promoted as the new primary when a failover is orchestrated by the monitor.
-The monitor will instead wait until another node registered is healthy and in a position to be promoted.

 It is required at all times that at least two nodes have a non-zero candidate priority in any pg_auto_failover formation.
 Otherwise no failover is possible.